b1mind/feed-reader/README.md

 All your follows/lists/feeds are stored where potentially any other app could use them.
 Friends use a FOAF:schema format and profiles are VCARD that can be used across any other Solid Application or website.

 Auth and Sessions are stored on server and in cookies using OAuth/OpenId.
 You grant permissions to what applications can access and can revoke it at anytime taking your data with you.

+There is some minor state that is stored in your browsers localStorage but in future updates it will sync to your pod.

 ### Where to get a Pod?